Investors adjusted their asset allocation prior to the US presidential election. Are these jitters warranted? Here's what the data shows.

 It is not as if the announcement of the winner would silently pass us by, but yet I find myself restlessly checking for updates.

 We live in a world where up-to-date data is readily available across all channels at all times.
-Despite this fact, the US election results, which seemed totally certain earlier this year with polls reading 90 per cent for a Biden win, still feel uncertain days after the Nov 3 election day.
+Despite this fact, the US election results, which seemed totally certain earlier this year with polls reading 90% for a Biden win, still feel uncertain days after the 3 Nov election day.

 The story around "trading the elections" is a convincing one.
 Everyone loves talking about the multiple "if - then'' statements on taxes, trade wars, socialism, small and big government, Covid-19, climate change and much more.

-UBS did a survey of over 1,000 of their clients with at least US$1 million in investable assets and found that roughly over 35 per cent increased their cash positions and that around 63 per cent made adjustments to their asset allocations.
+UBS did a survey of over 1,000 of their clients with at least US$1 million in investable assets and found that roughly over 35% increased their cash positions and that around 63% made adjustments to their asset allocations.